Skip to main content

 Starting constraint: A large SKU catalog needed useful PMax output on a $3K budget.

-What was misleading: A single automation bucket could not reflect SKU economics, price tiers, and traffic quality.
+What was misleading: One automation bucket could not reflect SKU economics, price tiers, and traffic quality.

-What changed: We used PMax tiering, feed fixes, budget caps, and traffic hygiene to control where automation spent.
+What changed: PMax tiers, feed fixes, budget caps, and traffic hygiene controlled where automation spent.

 Result: The account reached 21.23 ROAS on the constrained budget.